SimonJolibois/Multimodal_Embodied_Conversational_Agent/README.md

   ```

 ## Usage
-1.Open both the UE5 project and Python project
+1. Open both the UE5 project and Python project
 2. Launch the main.py script in your Python project.
 Wait for the **Launch the game** signal.
 3. Launch the Game from the Editor.
 Alternatively you can compile the game and directly launch the .exe.
 4. Select the artwork you want to talk about